camoto-project/gamemusicjs/test/README.md

 To run only some tests, and with debugging info, use:

-  DEBUG='gamemusicjs:*' npm -s run test -- -g mus-imf-idsoftware-type0
+  DEBUG='gamemusic:*' npm -s run test -- -g mus-imf-idsoftware-type0